bxparks/AceSorting/README.md

 or 10.
 That apparently make the algorithm faster for reasons that I have not been able to find on the internet.

-The `combSort133()` and `combSort133m()` functions use a gap factor of `4/3 =
+The `combSort133()` function uses a gap factor of `4/3 = 1.33` instead of
-1.33`.
-The `4/3` ratio allows the compiler to replace an integer division with a left bit shift, so that code is smaller and faster on 8-bit processors without hardware integer division.
-The `combSort133m()` function modifies the gap sequence when the gap is 9 or 10.
+`10/13`.
+The `4/3` ratio means that the gap size is multiplied by `3/4` on each iteration, which allows the compiler to replace the integer division by `4` with a right bit shift operation, so that code is smaller and faster on 8-bit processors without hardware integer division.

+The `combSort133m()` function essentially the same as `combSort133()` but modifies the gap sequence when the gap is 9 or 10.

 In terms of performance, [examples/AutoBenchmark](examples/AutoBenchmark) shows that Comb Sort is consistently slower than Shell Sort so it is difficult to